PGBSNH20/spaceparkv2-mazdak-orhan/Documentation/readme.md

 **May 3 - 2021**

-- Created som new GET, POST and PUT methods for spaceports and also included some conditions inside our these API methods in order to make them work properly.
+- Created some new GET, POST and PUT methods for spaceports and also included some conditions inside  these API methods in order to make them work properly.
-- Also included a DELETE method, so that we can delete the existing data.
+- Also included a DELETE method, so that unnessary data can be deleted from the existing data.
 -  We used Linq to join the tables and select the right object in order to either delete, update or select the desired data.
 -  When a user include, update or delete a desired data for Spaceport, the result will afterwards be implemented in SQL database and displayed in our API.
 -  A put method for EndingParking was created to basically end the parking for a specific Starwars character.